Week 10 at a glance

-Monday: Time Complexity
+Monday: Church-Turing Thesis and Complexity

 In practice, computers (and Turing machines) don’t have infinite tape, and we can’t afford to wait unboundedly long for an answer.
 “Decidable" isn’t good enough - we want “Efficiently decidable".